- The Clash - The Clash Live at Shea Stadium EPK

 - The Last Testament - The Making of London Calling

-Insanely important punk provocateurs influenced by reggae, rockabilly, soul, and blues.
+The most accomplished punk band, critically important provocateurs influenced by reggae, rockabilly, soul, and blues.

 The Sex Pistols may have been the first British punk rock band, but the Clash were the definitive British punk rockers.
 Where the Pistols were nihilistic, the Clash were fiery and idealistic, charged with righteousness and a leftist political ideology.